astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

-For the example above, `.String` or `String` is the result of calling this method, depending on the value of the `includingDot` parameter.
+OfType the example above, `.String` or `String` is the result of calling this method, depending on the value of the `includingDot` parameter.